microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

 ExecutionTests source code in the DXC repo.
 There is a script in the WinTools repo which generates and annotates the HLK tests.

-We break coverage down into five test OpCode catOpCode egories:
+We break coverage down into five test categories.

 1. Implement DXIL OpCode tests:
-    * At the bottom of this document there is a table of all HLSL intrinsics and their mapped DXIL OpCodes as well as LLVM Instructions.
-For this first category we are concerned with getting coverage of each DXIL OpCode.
-In some cases there are multiple DXIL OpCodes listed. '[]' brackets are used to signify that the operator is only used in specific paths.
-Operators sharing the same brackets are in the same logic path.
-If an operator is not in brackets then it is used in all cases.
-Additonal opcodes are logic based, for example there may be an int and float specific opcode.
+    * At the bottom of this document there are [tables](#hlsl-operators) containing all HLSL operators and HLSL intrinsics that can be used with long vectors.
+The HLSL intrinsics tables have a DXIL OpCode and LLVM instruction columns.
+These columns contain the the intrinsics mapped DXIL OpCodes as well as there LLVM instructions.
+All intrinsics have at least one DXIL OpCode or one LLVM instruction.

+      Many instrinsics have trivial mappings.
+[Atan](#trigonometry) is an example of an intrinsic with a trivial mapping.
+Other intrinsics have multiple DXIL OpCodes.
+Some intrinsics will use all listed DXIL OpCodes and/or LLVM instruvtions, while others will have additonal logic which determines which OpCodes/Instructions are used.
+If an intrinsic relies on additional logic to determine which OpCodes/Instructions are used then the OpCode/Instructions will be enclosed in '[]' brackets.
+The [sign](#math) intrinsic is an example of an intrinsic with addtional logic.
+If an OpCode/Instruction is not enclosed in '[]' then it is used in all paths for that intrinsic.

 2. Implement LLVM Instruction tests:
     * These are the test cases for the LLVM Instructions listed in the in table